Arizona Nursing Colleges & Licenses | AZ

 Arizona Western College (On-campus)

-The bachelor of science in nursing (BSN) program at Arizona College of Nursing is a CCNE-accredited, three-year course designed to equip students with the skills and knowledge required to excel as registered nurses.
+The bachelor’s of science in nursing (BSN) program at Arizona College of Nursing is a CCNE-accredited, three-year course designed to equip students with the skills and knowledge required to excel as registered nurses.
 The curriculum combines classroom learning and hands-on experiences in various healthcare settings, providing students with a well-rounded educational experience.
 The program includes courses such as fundamentals of biology, human development, mental health theory & application, and leadership for quality & patient safety.
 Students also engage in clinical rotations and simulations in state-of-the-art labs, enhancing their practical understanding of nursing concepts.

 With campuses spread across multiple states, including Arizona, California, Colorado, Connecticut, Florida, Michigan, Missouri, Nevada, Ohio, Texas, Utah, and Virginia, the college offers accessibility and convenience for students nationwide.
 Additionally, the college is institutionally accredited by the Accrediting Bureau of Health Education Schools (ABHES), further assuring the quality of its education.